 Specific Notes Regarding the Sports Physical:

-For student-athletes who may have a diagnosed mental illness or learning disability, Access Services will provide avenues to help with academic and life success.
+For student-athletes who may have a diagnosed mental illness, learning disability or injury that impedes the learning process, Access Services will provide avenues to help with academic and life success.
 Please click the link for the Access Services website.
 You will need to apply for services by clicking the "Apply for Services" button.

 If you have an IEP at your high school, it is important to note that it DOES NOT TRANSFER to OC automatically.
 You must do the work to get services set up here, which includes applying for services and submitting the proper medical paperwork from the diagnosing doctor(s).